 Most people will receive a blood pressure reading regularly starting from age 18.
-People already diagnosed with high blood pressure or who have other risk factors for heart disease may need more frequent readings.
+People already diagnosed with high blood pressure or other risk factors for heart disease may need more frequent readings.

 A blood pressure reading will provide your Midtown primary care doctor with two numbers:

 - The higher number measures the pressure in your arteries as your heart beats and is called systolic pressure.

 - The lower or second number measures the pressure in the arteries between heartbeats and is called diastolic pressure.

-Both readings are important, but after age 50, the systolic number is even more significant.
+Both readings are essential, but after age 50, the systolic number is even more significant.
 We may wish to take your blood pressure several times at separate appointments because your blood pressure varies naturally throughout the day.

 We may want to conduct a 24-hour blood pressure monitoring test, measuring your blood pressure at regular intervals over 24 hours.
-Other tests may be suggested and include a urine test, blood and cholesterol test, and an electrocardiogram that measures your heart’s electrical activity.
+Other tests may be suggested, including a urine test, blood test, cholesterol test, and an electrocardiogram that measures your heart’s electrical activity.

-Although it is easy to use blood pressure screenings in some stores and measure your blood pressure for free, these machines can have some limitations.
-While they can provide some useful information, the accuracy of readings depends on using the machine correctly and selecting the correct cuff size.
+Although it is easy to use blood pressure screenings in some stores and measure your blood pressure for free, these machines can have limitations.
+While they can provide some helpful information, the accuracy of readings depends on using the machine correctly and selecting the correct cuff size.

 High Blood Pressure Treatment in Midtown NYC and New York’s Upper East Side